 The first school in Haverstraw was on Fourth Street, opposite the Methodist Episcopal Church.
 Opened in 1810, it was known as the Academy and was in use as a school when needed thru 1847.
-The Academy property later was the site of the Village Corporation Rooms and is now the Haverstraw Glass property.
+The Academy property later was the site of the Village Corporation Rooms and Town Hall, and is now the Haverstraw Glass property.

 By 1930, the School was showing signs of wear and tear.
 After four additions it was determined that it would need replacement and a committee was formed to find a suitable site for a new school.
 In 1935 a massive fire destroyed the building and funding was sought to replace it.